Menu

 NHI will provide details about the payment schedule upon acceptance into the program.
 NHI is committed to flexibility - that is, payment plans and fundraising tools are available to all families who request them.

-About Seton Hall University, New Jersey
+About Seton Hall University

 One of the country's leading Catholic universities, Seton Hall University has been developing students in mind, heart and spirit since 1856.
 Home to over 10,000 undergraduate and graduate students and offering more than 90 rigorous majors, Seton Hall's academic excellence has been singled out for distinction by The Princeton ReviewU.S.
 News & World Report and Bloomberg Businessweek.